artkeller/ESP32C3LEDManager/README.md

 ### A brief explanation of why the implementation works reliably:

-Both LEDs, as in our case, require two different protocols on one “bus” pin, which requires some explanation.
-The following illustration shows the timing of a single Neopixel LED and clearly shows that the 24 bits are transmitted at 800 kHz in 30 us.
-The inertia of the human eye prevents us from noticing this “burst” in the blue LED.
+Both LEDs, as in our case, require two different protocols on one GPIO0 “bus” pin, which requires some explanation.
+The following illustration shows the timing of a single `Neopixel` RGB LED and clearly shows that the 24 bits are transmitted at 800 kHz in ~30 us.
+The inertia of the human eye prevents us from noticing this “burst” in the `blue LED`.

 ![Neopixel timing protocol for one pixel](images//WS2812B_single_pixel_timing.png "Neopixel timing protocol for one pixel")

+Anders ist das bei der blauen led, die neben normalem ON/OFF auch PWM gesteurte helligkeitsunterscheidle darstellen können soll. hier kommt es zu üebrraschenden konflikten mit der neopixle led, wenn hohe tastraten selbst bei niedrigen freqzenzen von 1 kHz ein "fehlverständnis" des eigentlich hochfreqqunten neopixel 24bit potolkolls auslösen können.
+Daher wird, wie in der folgenden Aabbildung dargestellt, das PWM tastverhältnis unterhalb der schwelle gehalten, die ein HIGH-Bit repräsentieren.

 ---